dm82m/hass-Deltasol-KM2/README.md

 # hass-Deltasol-KM2

-Custom component for retrieving sensor information from Resol Deltasol KM2 or DL2/DL3 or VBus/LAN or VBus/USB.
+Custom component for retrieving sensor information from Resol KM2 or DL2/DL3 or VBus/LAN or VBus/USB.
 This component automatically determines if you are using KM2 or DL2/DL3 device and can also be set up to work with VBus/LAN or VBus/USB.
 Component uses webservice to get all the sensor data and makes it available in [Home Assistant](https://home-assistant.io/).

 ## Installation